Launch at your own risk!

 The launching of motorized watercraft is not permitted at Stanton Creek Beach effective Nov 1, 2010.
 At remote launch locations boaters are still allowed to self-certify their vessels are mussel-free.
 Save time when you get to the park by self certifying that your boats are free of zebra or quagga mussels before you arrive.You may do this process online only if you plan to launch from a remote location.
 Click here to download a self certification packet.

 Quagga mussels, a type of invasive mussel commonly referred to as zebra mussels, have recently been discovered for the first time in the western United States.
 Mussels were initially discovered on January 6, 2007 in Lake Mead.
 They have subsequently been discovered in other lakes and waterways of CA, NV, AZ, and CO.
 In the meantime, the National Park Service's existing quagga and zebra mussel prevention program remains in place.
-Currently, Lake Powell is believed to be free of quagga and zebra mussels.
-However, zebra and quagga mussels pose a major threat to Lake Powell if they were to become established.
 Experts fear that zebra mussels could spread quickly through the Colorado River watershed and potentially establish themselves in other river systems.

 Glen Canyon NRA Initially Announced its Expanded Zebra Mussel Prevention Program on March 30, 2007.
 Click here to read more.
 Since then Glen Canyon has further expanded its prevention program.
 In June of 2009 a newer update of the park's prevention plan was rolled out.
 Click here to read more.